bnavigator/sofia_redux/docs/manuals/fifils/users/software_description.rst

       remain the same, so use with caution.
 This option is mostly used for testing purposes.

-   -  *Background scaling*: If set, the flux is scaled with the B-flux and the two backgrounds (OTF and TP mode)
+   -  *Scale flux with backgrounds*: If set, the B-nod fluxes are scaled by the ratio between A- and B-nod backgrounds, prior to being subtracted from the A-nod fluxes (OTF and TP modes only).

-   -  *Telluric scaling*: If set, B-fluxes are telluricly scaled with the zenith angle at A.
+   -  *Perform telluric scaling*: If set, the telluric profiles of B-nods are scaled to match the atmospheric properties at the zenith angle of their corresponding A-nods (OTF and TP modes only).

 -  **Spatial Calibrate**